 Paint3D — $20.
 Windows application for editing voxels.

-Zoxel — I think its free.
+Zoxel — I think it is free.
 Available for Linux and Windows, can export in OBJ.

 Voxelogic Acropora — Much higher end product than the above, for creating ultra high resolution landscapes.
 Commercial, $90, with demo available